minershive/hive-flasher/README.md

 ### Using RIG_ID autoincrement
+> This method is obsolete and will be discontinued.
+FARM_HASH is much more convenient.

 If you have created rigs sequentially on the web you can set starting RIG_ID in RIG_ID_SEQUENCE.txt file.
 Or you can use this with a single id as well.